YaleOpenLab/openx/stellar/README.md

 Then you need to build the stellar package `go build` and then run the executable like `./stellar`.

-You will be faced with a CLI interface with which you can interact with.
+You will be faced with a CLI interface with which you can interact with

 # Running tests

 Running tests is mostly simple with `go test` but the tests have flags since some require running other software in the background (`ipfs`).
 There are two kinds of flags right now - `travis` and `all`.
 If you need the coverage stats as well, you need to
 ```
 go get golang.org/x/tools/cmd/cover
 ```
 if you already don't have the package.
 Then running `go test --tags="all" -coverprofile=test.txt ./...` should run all the tests and provide coverage data.
-Running with the tag `travis` will omit the tests in `ipfs/` which requires [a local `go-ipfs` node running](https://michalzalecki.com/set-up-ipfs-node-on-the-server/).
+Running with the tag `travis` will omit the tests in `ipfs/` which requires [a local `go-ipfs` node running](https://michalzalecki.com/set-up-ipfs-node-on-the-server/) as described above.